sonots/alerty/README.md

 # alerty

-A CLI utility to send an alert if a given command failed.
+A pluggable CLI utility to send an alert if a given command failed.

 ## How Useful?